harmesy/harmesy.github.io/_posts/2013-08-21-media-queries-and-css3.md

 ---
 layout: post
-title: @media queries and CSS3
+title: media queries and CSS3
 ---

 When I was designing this site I knew I wanted to have a sidebar that was basically locked in place.
 So that the sidebar wouldn't move, while the rest of the content scrolled.
 This was pretty easy to implement: